andre-janino/JumboStoreLocator/README.md

 Having it all up and running, you can [run and test](#manual) the application by typing http://localhost:8081 on your favorite browser.

-TODO: double-check run instructions when project is done.

 ## Testing <a name="testing"></a> :beetle:

 This project was tested in three ways: